pudly/schmopera-hugo/content/articles/lynx-project-on-the-road-with-art-song.md

 date = "2015-10-15T11:03:00-04:00"
 lastmod = "2015-10-17T13:03:00-04:00"
 publishDate = "2015-10-17T09:00:00-04:00"
-slug = "lynx-project-on-the-road-with-art-song"
-title = "Lynx Project: on the road with art song"
+short_description = "The members of Lynx Project point out a thought that has lingered vaguely in my head since my university years: art song is rare to hear outside of an academic setting.
+Founded by three singers and one pianist, all graduates of the Eastman School of Music, Lynx Project is about bringing more art song to more people.
+It's a simple goal, and they plan to give \"intimate and inclusive performances [which] challenge the traditional form of an art song recital.\"" slug = "lynx-project-on-the-road-with-art-song" title = "Lynx Project: on the road with art song"
 +++